Xilinx/graffitist/README.md

 ---

-## Validation
+## Kernels

-In order to evaluate the accuracy of the quantized network, first load the compiled kernels by prepending the following code (fix paths as necessary) to your validation script:
+To validate on the quantized network, first load the pre-compiled kernels by prepending the following code (fix paths as necessary) to your validation script:
 ```python
 import tensorflow as tf